...

 Have a sponsor

-Your visa application will be denied if either you or your partner have a close relative residing outside Australia, or if a close relative is living in Australia on a temporary visa (excluding Eligible New Zealand citizens) or unlawfully.
+Your visa application will be denied if either you or your partner have a close relative residing outside Australia, or if the close relative is living in Australia is on a temporary visa (excluding Eligible New Zealand citizens) or unlawfully.
 Temporary visas encompass bridging visas as well.

 You need to be capable of obtaining an assurance of support.
 This assurance ensures that upon entering Australia on this visa, you and any accompanying family members will not need to depend on government assistance.
 We will inform you when it’s necessary to provide the assurance of support.
 You can learn more about assurances of support on our website.

-You and any accompanying family members must meet our health requirement when applying for the visa.
-Additionally, we may request that other family members also meet this requirement.
+You and any accompanying family members must meet the health requirement when applying for this visa.

-You and any family members applying for the visa with you must meet our character requirement.
-Additionally, we might request that other non-migrating family members also meet this requirement.
+You and any family members applying for the visa with you must meet the character requirement.

 If you or any family members owe the Australian Government money, you or they must have either paid it back or have an approved arrangement in place to repay it.